China tours packages for discerning Travelers!

-China tours for discerning travellers!
 Our all-inclusive China tours feature personalized service, small group size, quality local cuisine, premium accommodations and outstanding guides hand-picked by the owners of Laurus Travel.
 A China tour with Laurus Travel is an active cultural experience filled with fun and learning, delivered by a team of caring, competent and knowledgeable professionals.
-Rated A+ by the BBB, we have been recommended in every edition of Frommer’s China.
-If the customers testimonials and reviews on Tripadvisor are not enough to convince you, please feel free to ask for references. [read more or check out the complete China tours list]
+As one of the best China tour operators around, Laurus Travel has been consistently rated A+ by the BBB and recommended in every edition of Frommer’s China.
+You can find many reviews on Laurus Travel on tripadvisor.
+The large number of testimonials from real customers should also give you much confidence in Laurus Travel. [read more or check out the complete China tours list]

 Explore ancient sites in Beijing and Xian.
 Admire nature’s beauty in Guilin.
 Sail through the majestic Three Gorges of the Yangtze.
 Wander around classical gardens in Suzhou.
 Marvel at China’s economic boom best showcased in Shanghai.
 This popular China tour package allows you to do all that and more!
-Beijing – Xi’an – Guilin – Chongqing – Yangtze Cruise – Wuhan – Shanghai – Suzhou
+Beijing – Xi’an – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 One of our most popular China tours packages, this is a perfect choice for the time-pressed looking for a well-rounded introduction to both the old and modern China.
 Trip itinerary covers all the highlights in each city and yet still leaves you time to explore on your own.
 Indeed a China vacation package at its best.
-Our tours do not have any forced shopping stops!
-Beijing – Xian – Guilin – Shanghai
+Beijing – Xian – Chengdu – Shanghai – Wuhan – Guilin – Hong Kong

 Combining China’s most popular cities with exotic Yunnan Province and a luxury Yangtze cruise, the tour package gives you as complete an introduction to China as possible all in 26 days.
 This meticulously planned itinerary has been one of our top sellers since 2003!
-Beijing – Xi’an – Guilin – Chengdu – Lijiang – Zhongdian – Kunming – Chongqing – Yangtze Cruise – Wuhan – Shanghai – Suzhou
+Beijing – Xian – Chengdu – Lijiang – Zhongdian (Shangri-La) – Kunming – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Shanghai

 This vacation package features China’s top three tourist cities and a three-day cruise on the Yangtze River.
 Trip highlights include the Great Wall at Mutianyu, the Forbidden City, the Temple of Heaven, the Terracotta Army and Shanghai Museum.
 From Beijing to Shanghai, the sensual overload is simply overwhelming!
-Beijing – Xian – Yangtze River Cruise – Shanghai
+Beijing – Xian – Chengdu – Yangtze Cruise – Wuhan – Shanghai

 Travel China by high speed train!
 This leisurely paced vacation package combines China’s largest metropolises with UNESCO World Heritage sites in locations less known to Western travellers.
 Highlights include sacred Mt Tai, the Forbidden City, the Great Wall and the Terracotta Army.
-Shanghai – Tai’an – Qufu – Beijing – Xian – Guilin – Chongqing – Yangtze Cruise – Wuhan – Hong Kong
+Shanghai – Suzhou – Tongli – Qufu – Beijing – Xian – Chongqing – Yangtze Cruise – Wuhan – Guilin – Hong Kong

 The masterfully planned itinerary taking in China’s most popular cities has stood the test of time.
 Conducted by China’s top English-speaking guides, this is a journey of a life-time!
 From the hustle and bustle of Hong Kong to historic sites in Beijing and Xian, you’ll never have a dull moment.
-Beijing – Xi’an – Guilin – Chongqing – Yangtze Cruise – Wuhan – Shanghai – Suzhou – Hong Kong
+Shanghai – Beijing – Xi’an – Yangtze Cruise – Wuhan – Guilin – Hong Kong

 Choosing Your Best China Tour